FixedEffects/FixedEffectModels.jl/README.md

-- High dimensional categorical variables should enter after the `|>` symbol, using the same syntax as usual.
+- High dimensional categorical variables should enter after the `|>` symbol/

   Categorical variable must be of type PooledDataArray.